rishiba/doc_syscalls/doc/02_system_calls.rst

 Stages of compilation
 =====================

-- ``gcc`` has to undergo a lot of stages while compiling your code.
-The sequence is ``PREPROCESSING -> ASSEMBLING -> COMPILATION - LINKING``
+*   ``gcc`` has to undergo a lot of stages while compiling your code.
+The sequence is ``PREPROCESSING -> COMPILATION -> ASSEMBLING -> LINKING``

 Preprocessing
 -------------

-#.
-This stage converts the macros in the c file to c code which can be compiled.
-See the file ``hello.e``.
+*   This stage converts the macros in the c file to c code which can be compiled.
+See the file ``pre.e``.
 Here the macro ``#include`` has been expanded and the whole file ``stdio.h`` has been copied in the c file.

 Compilation
 -----------

-#.
-Here the assembled code will be converted into the opcode of the assembly instruction.
+*   Here the assembled code will be converted into the opcode of the assembly instruction.

 Assembling
 ----------

-#.
-This stage will convert the C programming language into the instruction set of the CPU.
-See the file ``hello.s``.
+*   This stage will convert the C programming language into the instruction set of the CPU.
+See the file ``pre.s``.
 Here you will only see assembly instructions.

 Linking
 -------